-Requirements Evidence P15 The programme provider must have in place management systems to plan, monitor and record the assessment of specialty trainees throughout the programme against each of the learning outcomes. relevant policy and procedures central recording and monitoring systems external examiner reports P16 Specialty trainees must have exposure to a breadth of patients/procedures which reflects relevant policies and procedures central recording systems the specific specialty.
-They should also undertake each activity relating to patient care on sufficient occasions to enable them to develop the skills and the level of competence to achieve the relevant GDC- approved learning outcomes. clinical treatment records assessment records competency sign-off policy and procedures specialty trainee portfolio P17 The programme provider should support specialty trainees to improve their performance by providing regular feedback and by encouraging trainees to reflect on their clinical and professional practice. relevant policy and procedures specialty trainee portfolios relevant training in reflection and receiving feedback records of reflection records of mentoring sessions and feedback P18 Assessors must have the skills, experience and training to undertake the task of assessment, including, when necessary, registration with a regulatory body. relevant recruitment and appointment policy and procedures list of assessors / examiners showing qualifications, training, experience and registration status evidence of assessor calibration and recalibration external examiner / verifier reports P19 Programme providers must document external examiners/assessors reports on the extent to which examination and/or assessment processes are rigorous, set at the correct standard, ensure equity of treatment for specialty trainees and have been fairly conducted. external examiner / assessor reports records showing actions taken.
+Requirements Evidence P15 The programme provider must have in place management systems to plan, monitor and record the assessment of specialty trainees throughout the programme against each of the learning outcomes.
+Relevant policy and procedures, Central recording and monitoring system, External examiner reports.
+P16 Specialty trainees must have exposure to a breadth of patients/procedures which reflects the specific specialty.
+They should also undertake each activity relating to patient care on sufficient occasions to enable them to develop the skills and the level of competence to achieve the relevant GDC- approved learning outcomes.
+Relevant policy and procedures, Central recording system, Clinical treatment records, Assessment records, Competency sign off policy and procedures, Specialty trainee portfolio.
+P17 The programme provider should support specialty trainees to improve their performance by providing regular feedback and by encouraging trainees to reflect on their clinical and professional practice.
+Relevant policy and procedures, Specialty trainee portfolio, Relevant training in reflection and receiving feedback, Records of reflection, Records of mentoring sessions and feedback.
+P18 Assessors must have the skills, experience and training to undertake the task of assessment, including, when necessary, registration with a regulatory body.
+Relevant recruitment and appointment policy and procedures, List of assessors/examiners showing qualifications, training, experience, and registration status, Assessor calibration and recalibration, External examiner/verifier reports.
+P19 Programme providers must document external examiners/assessors reports on the extent to which examination and/or assessment processes are rigorous, set at the correct standard, ensure equity of treatment for specialty trainees and have been fairly conducted.
+External examiners/assessors reports, Records showing actions taken.